-2. Ask for Criticism
+2. Ask for criticism

 You see, there is such thing as constructive criticism and Musk compares articulated criticism to gold in the sense that this is the most meaningful feedback you can ever receive.
 He also goes on to compare this kind of feedback to the opinion of friends and family – it’s hard for them to criticize but when they do, it usually makes sense.
-Elon also sums this concept up in a very smart way by saying that entrepreneurs should think about they are always wrong and the objective is to be less wrong!
+Musk also sums this concept up in a very smart way by saying that entrepreneurs should think about they are always wrong and the objective is to be less wrong!

 Takeaway – Ask for criticism and use this advice to be less wrong.

-When it comes to creating a new product, Musk believes that too many startups get bogged down in the minor details.
+When it comes to creating a new product, Musk believes that too many startups get bogged down in minor details.
 More specifically, he feels that too many people get caught up in the detail of ideas and concepts without realizing that they are simply not good enough.

-According to Elon, if you enter the market with a product that already exists, this product must be significantly more valuable than whatever is already out there.
+According to Musk, if you enter the market with a product that already exists, this product must be significantly more valuable than whatever is already out there.
 Furthermore, it cannot be just a little different or better.
 It must stand out to customers as being much better than the original.
 After all, if the concept is similar, customers will always go with the trusted brand.

 Takeaway – Never aim to be a little better, aim to revolutionize the product.

-4. Don’t Rely on Passion
+4. Don’t rely on passion

 Another gem from Musk is that startup founders should not base their will to continue on passion alone.
 For example, if an entrepreneur is in constant search of inspiration, it’s likely that the long-term outlook for the project is doomed.
 After all, businesses rely on much more than passion.

-5. Focus on Asking the Right Questions
+5. Focus on asking the right questions

 Takeaway – Think differently.

-6. Learn something new every day
+6. Aim to learn something new every day

 Being an entrepreneur requires you to be informed about your industry as well as the current trends.
 For this reason, startup founders must be intentional about keeping up with the changes in their business environment.
-This can be done by taking courses, attending conferences and networking events, keeping tabs on the news and reading widely.
+This can be done by taking courses, attending conferences and networking events, keeping tabs on the news, and reading widely.